fresns/docs/wiki/en-US/extensions/plugin/content-handler.md

         - `block_type=2` Posts under the group
         - `block_type=3` Posts related to this hashtag
         - `block_type=4` The post
-    - 3. Judge whether a post has any permission conditions `posts->is_allow`.
+    - 3. Judge whether a post has any permission conditions `post_appends->is_read_restricted`.
 The logic is the same as above

 ### Private Mode: `site_mode=private`